 People (like me) who have read Thomas Hardy’s novel agree that this recent adaptation captures the book beautifully.
 The romances in this story don’t take place in prim parlors and fancy balls–it’s a rural, rough-around-the-edges setting permeated with the wild beauty of the countryside, and those who are the most at home in it are the ones that find lasting love.

-This romance for horse lovers takes place in the Australian outback, and tells the story of a cowboy who falls in love with his boss’s daughter.
+This romance for horse lovers takes place in the Australian Snowy Mountains, and tells the story of a cowboy who falls in love with his boss’s daughter.
 What’s not to love?
 The movie is a little bit cheesy, but that’s completely excusable for girls’ night!

 This is an interesting turn-of-the-century American story about a widowed farmer who places an advertisement for a wife.
 Sarah Wheaton responds to his ad, and moves out to Kansas to help her new husband raise his son and daughter.
 There are two sequels to the movie; Skylark is quite good, but I haven’t watched Winter’s End.